compoundjs/guides/basics/crash-course.md

 file located `./public/index.html`.
 Everything in the `./public` dir will be available to your app as static content so client-side javascripts and stylesheets should be saved here.

-> **NOTE** some javascripts and stylesheets could be generated from coffee or
+> **NOTE** some javascript files and stylesheets may be generated from coffee or
 > sass / less / stylus.
-Sources for these files located at `./app/assets` and
+Sources for these files are located at `./app/assets` and
 > compiled automatically using `co-assets-compiler` extension module.

 ### Generate scaffolding for Lists

 Run this command:

-    compound generate scaffold list name
+    `compound generate scaffold list name`

 It will generate all necessary files for the `List` model.

-if you haven't already done so, stop the server using the `CTRL+C` hotkey and restart it using `node .` so that you can review the changes in your browser.
+if you haven't already done so, stop the server using the `CTRL+C` hotkey and restart it using `node .` (or your preferred startup command) so that you can review the changes in your browser.

 > In development mode every modification of an existing model, controller or view
 > file will be updated automatically, but when you modify routes or schema you